umgbhalla/starred/README.md

 ## JavaScript

+- [mxschmitt/action-tmate](https://github.com/mxschmitt/action-tmate) - Debug your GitHub Actions via SSH by using tmate to get access to the runner system itself.
 - [kleampa/not-paid](https://github.com/kleampa/not-paid) - Client did not pay?
 Add opacity to the body tag and decrease it every day until their site completely fades away
 - [frankmcsherry/blog](https://github.com/frankmcsherry/blog) - Some notes on things I find interesting and important.
 - [taniarascia/mvc](https://github.com/taniarascia/mvc) - A simple MVC application in plain JavaScript.